 Baking has gotten bigger in the U.S. thanks to shows like the Great British Bake Off.
-According to a recent BBC.com article, Americans in 2019 continue to embrace the show and all its signature bakes.
+According to a recent BBC.com article, Americans continue to embrace the show and all its signature bakes.
 Many of the bakers, like 2013 winner Frances Quinn, continue to be popular on social media with countless fans creating Facebook groups and hosting themed parties.

 But if we are baking more, that begs the question, what do you do with all those paper sugar and flour bags?
 Aside from containing two of the most important ingredients for baking, used paper sugar and flour bags are ingredients for something else – the garden.
 So, you don’t need to toss out the empty bags.
 Repurpose them to help grow a lush and green garden.